 Charles joined Watsi on June 22nd, 2020.
-One year ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Charles' most recent donation traveled 8,600 miles to support Paw, a 24-year-old woman from Thailand, to fund mass removal surgery.
+Two years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Charles' most recent donation traveled 8,500 miles to support Jayden, a sweet baby from Kenya, to fund life-saving spina bifida surgery.

 Paw is a 24-year-old woman from Thailand.
 Originally from Burma, Paw, her husband, their three daughters and her parents fled in March 2021 after the Burmese military shot rockets into their village.
 In Thailand, as refugees, they cannot work, and have temporarily moved in with Paw's brother and his family.
 They receive rice from her brother's neighbors, while her brother's family provides them with vegetables and curries.
 In July 2021, Paw's parents and her two older daughters went back to their village when they felt it was safe to do so.
 Meanwhile, her husband and her three-month-old baby have stayed with her while she receives treatment in Chiang Mai.
 Two years ago, Paw noticed a mass on the right side of her neck.
 Her neighbor suggested she apply a natural remedy, but unfortunately, the mass remained and grew over time.
 In September 2019, she visited a local hospital in Thailand with her husband, but the surgery recommended was too expensive.
 She experiences pain near the site of the mass, and the mass is still growing.
 Paw sought treatment through our medical partner, Burma Children Medical Fund (BCMF).
 She is scheduled to undergo mass removal surgery on August 16th, and now she needs to raise $1,500 to cover the total cost of her procedure and care.
 Paw shared, “I felt embarrassed and very upset when I first noticed that I had this problem.
 I will feel a lot better after my surgery because I have needed to receive it since I first went to see the doctor in 2019.
 In the future I want to look after my children and send them to school.”